-All students are expected to dress and groom appropriately, with an emphasis on modesty, decency, personal and public health.
+All students are expected to dress and groom appropriately, with an emphasis on modesty, decency, personal and public health, especially as a minor who will interact with adults in the college setting.
 In essence, DRESS FOR SUCCESS.
 Students are also expected to maintain a high standard of personal hygiene.

-- 1. All students are required to wear appropriate footwear for school. - 2.
-All shirts and tops must cover the midriff at all times.
-The following are examples of clothing that is unacceptable: tank tops, strapless, spaghetti straps, off the shoulder, cut out designs, low-cut shirts, bare back, sheer or mesh clothing that does not have an appropriate blouse or shirt underneath, etc. - 3.
+- 1. All students are required to wear appropriate footwear for school (refer to lab safety guidelines). - 2.
+All shirts and tops must cover chest/cleavage, midriff, and lower back at all times.
+The following are examples of clothing that is unacceptable: strapless tops, off the shoulder tops, low-cut shirts, bare back shirts, sheer or mesh clothing that does not have appropriate attire underneath, etc. - 3.
+Clothing must cover undergarments (bras and underwear) when sitting, standing, or bending. - 4.
 All pants and shorts must fit at the waist.
-No sagging or low riding will be permitted.
-Clothing must cover undergarments when sitting, standing, or bending. - 4.
-Only SOAR/AVC hats that are purchased in the AVC Student Store are acceptable and must be worn with the brim forward. - 5.
+No sagging or low riding will be permitted. - 5.
 Hemline and slits on dresses, skirts, and shorts above mid-thigh are not acceptable. - 6.
 Clothing and hair accessories that are unsafe and/or dangerous are not permitted (for example, hair-picks and combs, studded belts, chains, spikes, handcuffs, safety pins, needles, etc.). - 7.
 Clothing or jewelry that depicts any "gang style" writing; illegal activity; sexually related or obscene gestures and material; tobacco; drugs; alcohol; or words, pictures, or phrases that depicts violence or intimidation may not be worn. - 8.
 Any body piercing that presents a safety issue or major distraction will not be allowed, and must be removed or covered. - 9.
 Any clothing or styles of dress that may be construed to provoke fear, violence, or intimidation, including gangrelated attire, is not acceptable.